Skip to main content

 #

-This guide is based on official USCIS instructions for Form N-565 and is updated when form editions or filing rules change.
-Always verify current requirements on the official USCIS website.
+This guide is derived from official USCIS instructions for N-565 and is updated when form editions or filing rules change.
+Always verify current requirements at the official USCIS website.

 FAQs